Mark Cox (tennis): Career

 Some of Cox's finest moments came late in his career; a notable triumph was at the 1976 Stockholm Open, when at the age of 33 he won the title after knocking out world No. 1 Jimmy Connors and Manuel Orantes (respectively the reigning and previous US Open champions) in succession.
 He remarked afterwards that "At the big points I played the right shots, the first services were going in.
 It was like a fairy story."
 Although able to win on all surfaces he was especially adept at playing on indoor carpet courts, and in 1975 he became the last British player to win back-to-back professional titles (at the Washington Indoor WCT and London WCT events) until Andy Murray repeated the feat in 2008.
 These two tournament wins allowed him to qualify (as one of the top eight players on the World Championship Tennis circuit) for that year's WCT Finals, where he lost to the eventual champion, Arthur Ashe.

 Cox retired from playing in 1981, losing to Yannick Noah in his last ever competitive match at the Paris Indoor Open.
 To date, he is the last English-born male to win a top level UK tournament on grass (Eastbourne in 1973).
 After his final title in 1977 it would take another 17 years for a British player to win a top-level tour title (Jeremy Bates at Seoul in 1994).
 During his latter playing years and after his retirement, he worked as a coach and also as a television commentator for the BBC.

 Personal life

 Cox is a Patron of a charity "CRY" (Cardiac Risk in the Young) and an ambassador for the Win Tennis Academy at Bisham.
-He lives with his wife Susie in London.
+He lives in London in the house he shared with his late wife Susie.